FBicsharp/BracketsGym/README.md

 > abcdefghijklmnopqrstuvwxyz ->  Empty string

 ### Task Analitics
-The input is a string, and the output is a string too so the input function must accept multiple string at time for optimize the http request (time for handshaking and serializing data) , in this case i covered all needs.
+The input is a string and the output is a string too so the input function must accept multiple string at time for optimize the http request (time for handshaking and serializing data) , in this case i covered all needs.

-For this task  I assume that the lettests pais should be processend only one time in a given order, so for each pairs of character given I had to check  is at the first and last character of the string matching the pair, if yes i remove it and i check the next pair.
+For this task  I assume that the character pais should be processend only one time in a given order, so for each pairs of character given I had to check  is at the first and last character of the string matching the pair, if yes i remove it and i check the next pair.
 Only if the first and last character of the string is matching the fist and last character of the pair i remove it and i check the next pair.
-The pairs and string is all lower case so I so i need to check the case of the character for matching and the firts character of the pairs .
+The pairs and string is all lower case so I so i need to check the case of the character for matching .
 The valid pairs at te moment is only the pais specified in the task, but if we need in the future tio change it i will prepare the code base for handel it but i do not expose this feature via api becouse is not requested.
 I assume that the string lenght is short (less then 50 char) and the number of string is a single or multiple per request.

 Condisering the test case i suppose this following rules:
 	- if the first and last character of the string is matching the fist and last character of the pair i remove it and i check the next pair.
 	- the check is case sensitive
 	- the input string must be not empty

 ## PDF generation
-Create a button that generates a PDF file containing a spiral with the strings processed by Pairs-en pages.
+Create a button that generates a PDF file containing a spiral with the  processed strings by Pairs-en pages.

-Condisering the test case i suppose this following rules:
+Condisering this following rules:
 	- the spirla must be quadratic
 	- the spiral direction and start point is free
 	- if the character has a pair of the same lenght the pair must be rounded by a dashed character